Miss USA Evening Gowns: See The Pageant’s Gorgeous Dresses — Pics

 Another stunner?
 Miss Connecticut, Jamie Hughes.
 Jamie channelled a jazz age babe to pull off this number, a see-through netted gown covered in black beading.
 The dress was backless, and featured side cutouts as well.
 While this could be considered risqué, Kelley made it totally classy.
 Miss Hawaii, Julianne Chu, was a literal angel in a sparkling champagne gown with a fluffy train.
 Just look at her glide down that runway!

 And Miss Nebraska, Sarah Rose Summers…she was a showstopper!
-The top 5 finalist strolled that runway in an Old Hollywood-style, glittery black gown that flaunted ample cleavage.
+The top 5 finalist (make that MISS USA WINNER) strolled that runway in an Old Hollywood-style, glittery black gown that flaunted ample cleavage.
 What a blonde bombshell!
 The dress featured a huge tulle train that she lifted up like wings on either side of her.
 So glamorous!

 For more of the most amazing evening gowns of the night, check out our gallery above!
 There are so many beautiful looks!